risc0/risc0/website/api/zkvm/install.md

 See `rzup --help` for more options.
 You can find out more about `rzup` [here](https://github.com/risc0/risc0/tree/main/rzup).

+### Installation for all other systems (e.g. x86-64 macOS, arm64 Linux)
+For x86-64 macOS or arm64 linux, you must build `rzup` from source.
+Clone the repository by running `git clone https://github.com/risc0/risc0.git`.
+Go to the root of the repository and run `cargo install --path rzup`.
+Build and install the `cargo-risczero` by first checking out the branch `release-*` where `*` is `[major release number].[minor release number]` of your desired zkVM version.
+For example, if you would like to install version 1.1.0, run `git checkout origin/release-1.1` and run `cargo install --path risc0/cargo-risczero`.
+Build and install the rust toolchain by running `rzup toolchain build rust` this command may require utilities such as `cmake` and the `ninja` build system to be installed.

 ### Manual Installation

 For users who prefer manual installation, follow these steps:

-1. Install the `rzup` tool and use its `install` command to install the Rust and C++ toolchains by running:
+Install the `rzup` tool and use its `install` command to install the Rust and C++ toolchains by running:

    ```sh
    rzup install rust [desired rust version]